Top 3PL Companies

 Software and analytics

 ShipBob’s software has been praised as easy and intuitive so you can easily see logistics and business performance.
-More advanced reporting helps you dig deep into your supply chain management and fulfillment operations to see how quickly products are selling, inventory days on hand, a breakdown of transit times and average cart value by shipping method selected, and more.
+More advanced reporting helps you dig deep into your supply chain management and fulfilment operations to see how quickly products are selling, inventory days on hand, a breakdown of transit times and average cart value by shipping method selected, and more.

 ShipBob has partners in marketing services, taxes, freight, financing, returns, customer support, packaging, and much more to help your ecommerce business grow, expand, generate more revenue, and improve everything from your website to your customer experience.
 For a full list of our partners, check out this page here.

 ShipBob has negotiated shipping discounts with Aus Post to cover all your domestic and international shipping needs.
-If you work with ShipBob, your overall shipping costs will be lower than if you tried to ship through these carriers by yourself.
+If you work with ShipBob, your overall shipping costs will be lower than if you tried to ship through these couriers by yourself.

 ShipBob offers comprehensive implementation, and then phone and email support to help resolve anything and answer questions.
 ShipBob also gives mid to large-sized merchants a dedicated account manager for more strategic guidance.